 - Less drafty because they don’t have to be wind tunnels to combat internal condensation

-- Ability to use many double walled tents in winter since they’re warmer, when you’d never use a single walled tent.
+- Ability to use many double-wall tents in winter since they’re warmer when you’d never use a single-wall tent.

 - Seam taped, so you don’t have to seam seal the tent with silicone and paint thinner in your basement.